sashamensk/working-with-streams/README.md

 ### 2. Reading from String

-Read the documentation pages for _StringReader.ReadToEnd_, _StringReader.ReadLine_, _StringReader.Read_, and _StringReader.Peek_ methods, and implement the methods in [ReadingFromString](WorkingWithStreams/ReadingFromString.cs) class.
+Read the documentation pages for the _StringReader.ReadToEnd_, _StringReader.ReadLine_, _StringReader.Read_, and _StringReader.Peek_ methods and implement the methods in the [ReadingFromString](WorkingWithStreams/ReadingFromString.cs) class.

 #### ReadNextCharacter

-If the underlying string (wrapped in StringReader) has characters available, the method should return true and the next character as "currentChar" argument.
-If the underlying string has no more characters available, the method should return false and " " (space) character as "currentChar" argument.
-You can use _Convert.ToChar_ method to convert an integer returned by _StringReader.Read_ method to a character.
+If the underlying string (wrapped in StringReader) has characters available, the method should return "true" and the next character as the "currentChar" argument.
+If the underlying string has no more characters available, the method should return "false" and the " " (space) character as the "currentChar" argument.
+You can use the _Convert.ToChar_ method to convert an integer returned by the _StringReader.Read_ method to a character.

 #### PeekNextCharacter

 If the underlying string has characters available, the method should return true and the next character as "currentChar" argument.
 If the underlying string has no more characters available, the method should return false and " " (space) character as "currentChar" argument.
 You can use _Convert.ToChar_ method to convert an integer returned by _StringReader.Read_ method to a character.

-To understand the difference between _StringReader.Read_ and _StringReader.Peek_ methods analyze and debug unit tests that covers _ReadNextCharacter_ and _PeekNextCharacter_ methods in [ReadingFromStringTests](WorkingWithStreams.Tests/ReadingFromStringTests.cs) class.
+To understand the difference between the _StringReader.Read_ and _StringReader.Peek_ methods, analyze and debug unit tests that covers _ReadNextCharacter_ and _PeekNextCharacter_ methods in [ReadingFromStringTests](WorkingWithStreams.Tests/ReadingFromStringTests.cs) class.

 #### Section Questions